fezm/circular-chess/README.md

 ## Overview

 Circular Chess is a unique chess variant played on a circular board.
-This project aims to implement the game rules and provide a platform for enthusiasts to play circular chess online.
+This project aims to implement the game rules and provide a platform for enthusiasts to play circular chess.

 ### Author